beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Intro.md

 Please, follow along these instructions:

 1. Copy the `beam-init-game-maker.sh` script into the root of your Unreal Project.
-2. Copy the `UnrealSDK/Plugins/BeamableCore` plugin into your `Plugins` folder.
-3. Set up the `BeamableCore` plugin in your `.uproject` file.
-4. Open the `UnrealSDK/Source/BeamableUnreal.Target.cs` file and copy the `Beam` class into your `YourGame.Target.cs` file.
-5. Call `Beam.ConfigureGame/Server/Editor` in their corresponding `Target.cs` files.
-6. Call `Beam.AddRuntimeModuleDependencies` and `Beam.AddEditorModuleDependencies` in the corresponding `Build.cs` files.
-7. Run the `YourProject/beam-init-game-maker.sh` script from inside your project's root directory.
-	1. This will install the version of our CLI tool that your SDK version corresponds to locally in your project.
+2. From a terminal running in your project directory, run the copied script passing in the path to the **UnrealSDK** in your machine.
+	1. `. beam-init-game-maker.sh "E:/Path/To/UnrealSDK"`
+	2. `. beam-init-game-maker.sh "E:/Path/To/UnrealSDK" true`, if you're planning to use the `OnlineSubsystemBeamable`.
+3. For each of your `Target.cs` files, add the following lines to their constructor:
+	1. `MyProject.Target.cs => Beam.ConfigureGame(this, Beam.OssConfig.Disabled())`.
+	2. `MyProjectEditor.Target.cs => Beam.ConfigureEditor(this, Beam.OssConfig.Disabled())`.
+	3. `MyProjectServer.Target.cs => Beam.ConfigureServer(this, Beam.OssConfig.Disabled())`, if you have dedicated server builds.
+4. In each of the Modules you want to use Beamable's SDK, add this to their `Build.cs` files:
+	1. `RuntimeModule.Build.cs => Beam.AddRuntimeModuleDependencies(this);`
+	2. `EditorModule.Build.cs => Beam.AddEditorModuleDependencies(this);`
+	3. `UncookedOnlyModule.Build.cs => Beam.AddUncookedOnlyModuleDependencies(this);`
+	4. Pay attention to the type of module you're adding the SDK to and call the proper function.
+(You can see the module type in your `uproject` file)
+5. Some OS-specific things:
+	1. On MacOS, you'll have to manually regenerate project files.
+	2. On Windows, this was done by `beam-init-game-maker.sh` script.
+6. Verify that your project is set up correctly:
+	1. Check there is a `.beamable` folder in your project root directory.
+	2. Check there is a `.config/dotnet-tools.json` file in your project directory.
-	2. Verify that it worked by running `dotnet beam --version` from inside your project root directory.
+	3. Run `dotnet beam --version` from inside your project root directory and see that it outputs a valid `X.Y.Z` string.
-8. Generate Project Files.
-9. Open Rider/VS and compile your editor.
+7. Open Rider/VS and compile your editor.
 #### Making your First Request
 Once your Editor opens, you'll see the Beamable Logo in your upper-right bar, next to the Settings dropdown.
 This button opens the Beamable window.